AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability-new.md

 ## Configuration {#configuration}

+[TBC]
+This feature is available through a dedicated package in Adobe Campaign.
+To use it, this package must be installed.
+Once done, restart the server for the package to be taken into account.

 For hosted and hybrid clients, **Deliverability monitoring** is configured on your instance by Adobe technical support and consultants.
 For more information, contact your Adobe Account executive.

 For on-premise installations, you must install the **[!UICONTROL Deliverability monitoring (Email Deliverability)]** package via the **[!UICONTROL Tools]** > **[!UICONTROL Advanced]** > **[!UICONTROL Import package]** menu.
 For more on this, see [Installing Campaign Classic standard packages](../../installation/using/installing-campaign-standard-packages.md).